sulcantonin/LOG_ICALEPCS23/README.md

 ### Dataset Information

-[cite_start]The data used for this study consists of internal operational logs from the control system at the **European XFEL (EuXFEL) facility**.
+The data used for this study consists of internal operational logs from the control system at the **European XFEL (EuXFEL) facility**.
 Due to operational sensitivity, this dataset is not publicly available.

 The key characteristics of the dataset are:
-* [cite_start]**Sparse and Non-Verbose**: Log entries are diverse but not rich in text.
+* **Sparse and Non-Verbose**: Log entries are diverse but not rich in text.
-* [cite_start]**Limited Vocabulary**: After pre-processing, the corpus contains only 475 unique tokens, resulting in fewer than 1,000 unique log messages.
+* **Limited Vocabulary**: After pre-processing, the corpus contains only 475 unique tokens, resulting in fewer than 1,000 unique log messages.

 No external or third-party datasets were used in this work.